-- (a) DeFiner is the non-controlling interest of Luocheng Dinglian (International), an indirect subsidiary of the Group. - (b) During the year ended 31 December 2022, the Group obtained the borrowings in aggregate of approximately RMB21,605,000 (equivalent to approximately HK\$24,490,000) from DeFiner.
-The borrowings carry variable interest rates at LIBOR plus 1.55% to 2% per annum, secured by all assets of Luocheng Dinglian (International) (Note 34) and repayable in between March to May 2023.

-On 1 September 2023, DeFiner agreed to extend the borrowing to 31 December 2024, the borrowing carries interest rates at 4.35% per annum and will be repayable in December 2024.
-The Group has been released from the pledge of all assets of Luocheng Dinglian (International) to secure loans from a non-controlling interest.
+- (a) DeFiner is the non-controlling interest of Luocheng Dinglian (International) Limited ("Luocheng Dinglian (International)"), an indirect subsidiary of the Group. - (b) During the year ended 31 December 2023, the borrowings from DeFiner amounting to approximately RMB23,257,000.
+On 1 September 2023, DeFiner agreed to extend the borrowing to 31 December 2024, the borrowing carried interest rates at 4.35% per annum and were repayable in December 2024.
+The Group had released the pledge of all assets of Luocheng Dinglian (International) to secure loans from a non-controlling interest during the year ended 31 December 2023.